 Over the last three hundred years, ideas of freedom have changed the world, contributing to the collapse of monarchy, the abolition of slavery, the promotion of women's rights, the rise of national independence movements, the advent of self-government, the rise of capitalism and the rise of communism.
 The idea of freedom remains so powerful that both of the parties in any given conflict often argue that they are its defenders.
 How can such claims be assessed?
 Do we know what it means to speak of a free people; a free government; a free economy; or of personal or moral freedom?
 The aim of this cluster will be to develop a critical understanding of various competing conceptions of freedom and of their historical origins.

-Michael Gillespie, Professor of Political Science and Philosophy and Director of The Program in American Values and Institutions.
+Michael Gillespie, Professor of Political Science

-Georg Vanberg, Professor in Political Science
+Georg Vanberg, Ernestine Friedl Distinguished Professor of Political Science